mzazon/awesome-cloud-projects/azure/comprehensive-data-governance-pipeline/comprehensive-data-governance-pipeline.md

 Azure Purview provides a comprehensive data governance solution that addresses the critical challenges of managing distributed data assets at enterprise scale.
 The integration between Azure Purview, Data Lake Storage, and Synapse Analytics creates a unified governance framework that automatically discovers, catalogs, and classifies data while maintaining complete lineage tracking throughout the analytics lifecycle.
 This approach significantly reduces manual governance overhead while ensuring consistent compliance with regulatory requirements such as GDPR, HIPAA, and industry-specific standards.

 The automated data classification capabilities demonstrated in this recipe leverage machine learning algorithms to identify sensitive data patterns and apply appropriate governance policies automatically.
 This AI-driven approach scales effectively across large data estates and adapts to evolving data patterns without requiring constant manual intervention.
 For organizations managing petabytes of data across multiple business units, this automation becomes essential for maintaining governance consistency and compliance effectiveness.
-The [Azure Purview data governance documentation](https://docs.microsoft.com/en-us/azure/purview/concept-data-governance) provides comprehensive guidance on implementing enterprise-scale governance strategies.
+The [Azure Purview data governance documentation](https://docs.microsoft.com/en-us/purview/concept-data-governance) provides comprehensive guidance on implementing enterprise-scale governance strategies.

 The seamless integration with Azure Synapse Analytics enables organizations to maintain governance controls throughout the entire data processing pipeline, from raw data ingestion through complex transformations to business intelligence reporting.
 This end-to-end lineage tracking ensures that compliance requirements are met at every stage of the analytics process while providing data engineers and analysts with the visibility needed to understand data origins and transformations.
 The [Azure Synapse Analytics integration guide](https://docs.microsoft.com/en-us/azure/synapse-analytics/catalog-and-governance/quickstart-connect-azure-purview) details advanced configuration options for production environments.

 From a cost optimization perspective, Azure Purview's consumption-based pricing model ensures that organizations only pay for actual scanning and cataloging activities, making it cost-effective for both small-scale implementations and enterprise-wide deployments.
+For new implementations, Microsoft recommends considering the [Microsoft Purview Unified Catalog](https://docs.microsoft.com/en-us/purview/unified-catalog) experience, which provides enhanced capabilities and simplified billing.
 The service's ability to schedule scans and focus on specific data sources helps optimize costs while maintaining comprehensive governance coverage.
-For detailed cost management strategies, review the [Azure Purview pricing and cost optimization guide](https://docs.microsoft.com/en-us/azure/purview/concept-elastic-data-map).

 > **Tip**: Implement incremental scanning strategies to minimize costs and processing time while maintaining current governance information.
 Use Azure Purview's built-in scheduling capabilities to scan frequently changing data sources more often than static reference data, optimizing both performance and cost effectiveness.